cjs141/cjs141.github.io/README.md

 ```

 ## Status
-Project is: Open, plan to update the projects view in the coming months
+Project is: Open, plan to update the projects view in the coming months.